Cassie Mogilner of the Wharton School discusses studying what kind of experiences make people happy and why.

 Penn in the News

-Thomas Sugrue of the School of Arts and Sciences comments on international plans to revitalize Detroit.
+Thomas Sugrue of the School of Arts & Sciences discusses the Philadelphia riots of 1964.

-Marybeth Gasman of the Graduate School of Education shares her thoughts about creating duplicate degree programs at historically black colleges and universities and traditionally white institutions.
+Marybeth Gasman and doctoral student Felecia Commodore of the Graduate School of Education co-author an article about African-Americans being valued by historically black colleges and universities.

 Duygu Kuzum of the School of Engineering and Applied Science is featured for being named to the MIT Technology Review’s 2014 list of 35 Innovators Under 35.